matthewkastor/atropa-package-generator/Readme.md

  [mustache.js](https://github.com/janl/mustache.js/).
 Any options given to `atropaPackageGenerator.generate` are passed to mustache's `view` and are available for expansion anywhere.
-File contents, file names, and folder names may contain mustache tags.
+File contents, file names, and folder names may contain mustache tags. `defaultOptions.json` is a JSON file describing the default values for the template.
+The default options will be merged with the options given to `atropaPackageGenerator.generate`, with the provided options overriding the defaults.
 Take a look at the templates in the `templates` directory.
 It's easy to make your own.

 ```